GavinInSpace/ConfigActiveDirectory/README.md

 <h2>Summary</h2>
 <p>
-  This is all a very high level explanation and of course Active Directory has much more to it that what we have covered, but I feel this is a good introduction to the basics.
+  This is all a very high level explanation and Active Directory has much more to it that what we are going to cover, but I feel this is a good introduction to the basics.
 To practice this I built two virtual machines on Microsoft Azure, making one a client and one a Domain Controller to practice it from both ends.
 To do this you must set your clients DNS IP to the static IP of the Domain Controller but I felt that was out of the scope of what I was trying to convey with this particular tutorial.
 Thank you for reading, it is much appreciated!
 </p>